essesseff-helloworld-springboot-templat/helloworld/README.md

 ## Deployment

 The application is built automatically and ready to deploy to DEV environment after changes are merged to `main` branch and automatic code build succeeds.
-If an essesseff subscriber, essesseff updates the Helm config-dev Chart.yaml and values.yaml with the newly built image tag, triggering Argo CD DEV (see argocd-dev repo) to deploy the image and DEV config to Kubernetes DEV.
+If an essesseff subscriber, essesseff updates the Helm config-dev values.yaml with the newly built image tag, triggering Argo CD DEV (see argocd-dev repo) to deploy the image and DEV config to Kubernetes DEV.
 Promotion to QA, STAGING, and PROD environments is managed through the essesseff platform.

 ### Container Image Tags